 Want to write about us?
 Get in touch.

-When an article or dataset isn’t available we ask the authors to share it.
-We help authors share fast, legally and widely so that not only you get access - but everyone does, forever!
-The end result is no more paywalls and the data you need at your fingertips.
+When an article isn’t freely available we ask the authors to share it by putting it into a repository.
+We help authors share quickly, legally, and widely so that not only you get access - but everyone does, forever!

 Co-Founder and Director

-The Open Access Button is supported by SPARC (Scholarly Publishing and Academic Resources Coaltion).
-SPARC is a global coalition committed to making Open the default for research and education.
-SPARC empowers people to solve big problems and make new discoveries through the adoption of policies and practices that advance Open Access, Open Data, and Open Education.
-Previously, we were incubated by Medsin.
+The Open Access Button is supported by SPARC (Scholarly Publishing and Academic Resources Coalition).
+SPARC is a global library coalition committed to making Open the default for research and education.